Scott L. Pleus

 Scott L. Pleus (born c.
-1967) is a lieutenant general in the United States Air Force.
-He serves as the director of staff of the United States Air Force, where he synchronizes and integrates policy, plans, positions, procedures, and cross functional issues for the headquarters Air Force staff.
-Since 21 February, 2025, he has also been fulfilling the role of acting Vice Chief of Staff of the United States Air Force.
+1967) is a retired lieutenant general in the United States Air Force.
+For his final active duty assignment, he served as the director of staff of the United States Air Force, and was the longest-serving Acting Vice Chief of Staff of the United States Air Force in the U.S. Air Force's 79-year history from February 2025 to February 2026.

 Air Force career

 Pleus received his commission in 1989 through the Air Force ROTC program at the University of Minnesota Duluth.
-During his career, he has commanded at the squadron, group and wing levels and was a Secretary of Defense Corporate Fellow at Sun Microsystems in California.
+During his career, he commanded at the squadron, group and wing levels and was a Secretary of Defense Corporate Fellow at Sun Microsystems in California.
 His staff assignments include Executive Officer to the Chief of Staff of the United States Air Force.
-Prior to his current assignment, he was the deputy commander of United States Forces Korea, commander of the Air Component Command, United Nations Command, commander of the Air Component Command, Combined Forces Command, and commander of the Seventh Air Force at Osan Air Base, Republic of Korea.
+Prior to his final assignment in the U.S. Air Force, he was the deputy commander of United States Forces Korea, commander of the Air Component Command, United Nations Command, commander of the Air Component Command, Combined Forces Command, and commander of the Seventh Air Force at Osan Air Base, Republic of Korea.

 Flight career

-Pleus is currently a Command Pilot with more than 2,500 operational hours in the sky.
-He has flew combat missions including during Operations Desert Fox and Southern Watch.
-Over his lengthy Pilot career he has flown the F-35, F-16 C/D, AT-38, T-38, and T-37.
+Pleus finished his career as a Command Pilot with more than 2,500 operational hours in the sky.
+He flew combat missions in Operations Desert Fox and Southern Watch.
+Over his lengthy Pilot career he flew the F-35, F-16 C/D, AT-38, T-38, and T-37.